tlaine1441/ng-hangman/readme.md

 * use `ng-model` to track the input field's value
 * use `ng-change` to call a function when the input changes and pass in the input's value
   * write a helper function in your controller that is passed into the view, e.g. `guessLetter`.
+  * run the game object's `.guess` method with the input's value
   * the input should be cleared after each character is typed

 ### Step 4: Win State